-Multiple risk assessments have been completed historically for the rehabilitation and closure works associated with Rocglen.

-Table 3-1 of the RMP summarises the completed rehabilitation and closure risk assessments.
+Multiple risk assessments have been completed historically for the rehabilitation works associated with Tarrawonga.
+Table 8 of the RMP summarises the completed rehabilitation risk assessments.
+The risk assessment has been used to inform the preparation of the RMP.
 The objectives of the risk assessment were to:

-Identify the risks associated with rehabilitation and closure of Rocglen to achieve the approved post mining land uses;

-Identify knowledge gaps in Whitehaven's current understanding of the risks to rehabilitation;

-Identify the investigations/controls/action plans necessary to effectively mitigate risks and/or realise opportunities and to close any identified knowledge gaps;

-Inform the development of this RMP, to provide a basis to determine additional investigations and/or project works to be undertaken; and
+- Identify the risks associated with rehabilitation and closure of Tarrawonga to achieve the approved post mining land uses; - Identify knowledge gaps in Whitehaven's current understanding of the risks to rehabilitation; - Identify the investigations/controls/action plans necessary to effectively mitigate risks and/or realise opportunities and to close any identified knowledge gaps; - Inform the development of this RMP, to provide a basis to determine additional investigations and/or project works to be undertaken; and - Provide the framework to satisfy relevant internal and government guidelines, requiring implementation of a risk-based approach to closure.

-Provide the framework to satisfy relevant internal and government guidelines, requiring implementation of a risk-based approach to closure.
-The risk workshop assessed a total of 52 key rehabilitation risks, which are summarised as:
+The risk workshop assessed a total of 59 key rehabilitation risks, which are summarised as:

-14 risks were ranked as not applicable;
+- 13 risks were ranked as not applicable;

-28 risks were ranked as low;
+- 22 risks were ranked as low;

-9 risks were ranked as moderate;
+- 21 risks were ranked as moderate;

-0 risks were ranked as significant
+- 0 risks were ranked as significant;

-1 risk were ranked as high; and
+- 3 risks were ranked as high; and

-0 risks were ranked as critical.
+- 0 risks were ranked as extreme.

-Rehabilitation risks, controls and proposed controls will regularly be reviewed and revised (as required)
+Rehabilitation risks, controls and proposed controls will regularly be reviewed and revised (as required).